 Upon completion of the criteria, registered student and sponsored student organizations will complete and submit a program reflection.

-RSOs/SSOs can log activities that occur between April 1, 2013 and March 21, 2014.
-Registered student and sponsored student organizations that achieve Distinguished and Exemplary status will be recognized on their database page, on the Student Activities web site and honored publicly on April 22 at the Evening of the Stars.
-There will also be cash prize drawings of $300 for those in the Distinguished category and $1,000 for those in the Exemplary category.
+Student Organizations can log activities that occur between January 1, 2014 and December 31, 2014.
+Registered student and sponsored student organizations that achieve Distinguished and Exemplary status will be recognized on their database page, on the Student Activities web site and honored publicly in April at the Evening of the Stars.
+There will also be cash prize drawings.

 *Student organizations must be in Good Standing in order to participate in the Pillars of the Forty Acres program.